 If the rows show product names, for example, you might change the labeling from “Row Labels” to “Products.”
 And if the columns name the states where products are sold, you might change the labeling from “Column Labels” to “States.”

 Note: Most recent versions of Microsoft Excel (including Excel 2007, Excel 2010, and Excel 2013) provide a Field Header button for the PivotTable.

 Expand and collapse PivotTable data

-If you’ve used the shortcut menu’s Group and Ungroup commands, Excel adds + and – buttons (buttons labeled with a plus and minus sign) to your pivot table so you can quickly group and ungroup your rows and columns.
+If you’ve used the shortcut menu’s Group and Ungroup commands, Excel adds + and − buttons (buttons labeled with a plus sign and a minus sign) to your pivot table so you can quickly group and ungroup your rows and columns.
 That’s handy, of course.
 But the buttons can clutter your pivot table.
 And the buttons offer any users of your pivot table the opportunity to make a mess if they’re careless or clueless.